Sculptural Spectacular

-We were thrilled to welcome four renowned sculptors to Penistone Arts Week 2025, gracing the beautiful St John The Baptist’s Church in the heart of the town.
+We were thrilled to welcome three renowned sculptors to Penistone Arts Week 2026, gracing the beautiful St John The Baptist’s Church in the heart of the town.

 Liz Grundy